reimagined/resolve/packages/create-resolve-app/README.md

 Once the installation completes, you can start your app by running `npm run dev` or `yarn dev` in your application directory.

 This runs the app in the development mode.
-Open the http://localhost:3000 URL to view it in the browser.
+Open the http://localhost:3000 URL to view it in your default browser.

 The page reloads as you edit source code files.
-All errors appears in the console.
+All errors appear in the console.

 #### Build and Optimize for Production